EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Benchmarks

 {\textbf{Experiment Results.}} Top-1 accuracies of different models are reported in \cref{tab:action_recognition_methods}.
-We analyze the results in the following aspects.

-\textbf{(1) Impacts of pretraining}.
-Among all results, TimeSformer and I3D pretrained on Kinetics datasets achieve the best two performances (0.9274 and 0.9194) on exocentric videos.
-Similarly, TimeSformer pertrained on Ego-Exo4D performs best (0.8000) on egocentric videos, closely followed by the one pretrained on Ego4D (0.7977).
-Such results are attributed to view-related pre-training datasets (\ie, Kinetics are exocentric datasets; Ego4D and Ego-Exo4D consist of various egocentric videos).

-\textbf{(2) Analysis on view gap.} Not surprisingly, models trained ego-only or exo-only data suffer from a significant performance drop on cross-view testing.
+We analyze the results in the following aspects. \textbf{(1) \emph{Impacts of pretraining}}.
+Among all results, TSF and I3D pre-trained on Kinetics datasets achieve the best two performances (0.9274 and 0.9194) on exocentric videos.
+Similarly, TSF pre-trained on EE4D performs best (0.8000) on egocentric videos, closely followed by the one pre-trained on E4D (0.7977).
+Such results are attributed to view-related pre-training datasets (\ie, Kinetics are exocentric datasets; E4D and EE4D consist of various egocentric videos). \textbf{(2) \emph{Analysis on the view gap.}} Not surprisingly, models trained ego-only or exo-only data suffer from a significant performance drop on cross-view testing.
 Additionally, we find that mixing up cross-view data (Ego \& Exo) for training does not always bring performance improvement.
-For I3D and TimeSformer pretrained on Kinetics datasets, performance drops on both egocentric and exocentric data.
-For TimeSformer pretrained from Ego4D and Ego-Exo4D, only performance on exocentric data obtains improvement when mixing up cross-view data for training.
-Such results indicate a great domain gap between ego-videos and exo-videos.

-\textbf{(3) Why do models perform worse on ego-videos?} From \cref{tab:action_recognition_methods}, we also observe that models always perform worse on ego-videos than on exo-videos.
+For I3D and TSF pre-trained on Kinetics datasets, performance drops on both egocentric and exocentric data.
+For TSF pre-trained from E4D and EE4D, only performance on exocentric data obtains improvement when mixing up cross-view data for training.
+Such results indicate a great domain gap between ego-videos and exo-videos. \textbf{(3) \emph{Why do models perform worse on ego-videos?}} From \cref{tab:action_recognition_methods}, we also observe that models always perform worse on ego-videos than on exo-videos.
 We think this is because it is easier to observe similar action patterns from egocentric videos, which confuse models.
-Another reason is that it is more difficult to find discriminating clues from the Ego-M camera. \cref{sec:more_details_action_recognition} will show more analysis supporting these views.
+Another reason is that it is more difficult to find discriminating clues from the Ego-M camera.
+Appendix A3.1 provides more analysis supporting these views.